Continuing Authors Agenda- June 2016

 5:00 PM Welcome/social time with appetizers and cash-only bar

-5:30 PM 30 minute presentation - Inspiring relationship to InTeGrate quality and publication goals with tour of Climate of Change module - Stuart and Anne
+5:30 PM Presentation - Inspiring relationship to InTeGrate quality and publication goals with tour of existing module/course materials - David G., John, and David M.

 - Developing student materials